olekscode/isloop2025/README.md

 - Associated videos for topics we couldn't cover
     - collections
     - class methods
+    - XTDD
+    - Exception handling
+    - Iceberg
 - Chapters for our lectures

 #### General Pharo

 - PBE
+- Deep into Pharo
 - MOOC
 - AMOOC
 - Spec book
 - Learning OOP with Pharo
+- Pharo with Style
+- Testing on Pharo

 #### Fun stuff